seanpmaxwell/node-server-setup-guide/README.md

 ## <a name="encrypt"></a> Encrypting .env files ##
+- Run a git commit if you've made any changes to the repo.
+Must have clean working directory to run unlock.
 - Install git-crypt: `sudo apt-get install -y git-crypt`.
 - Go into the project directory: `cd PhotonSuite`.
 - `git-crypt init`